 A graphical representation of the data in the table above is given in Figure 2-4.
 For more detail on the development of the emissions of sector 1 Energy consult chp.
 3.

-Figure 2-4 Trend of Liechtenstein's greenhouse gas emissions by main source categories in CO2 equivalent (kt), 1990-2015 (excl. net CO2 from LULUCF).
+Figure 2-4 Trend of Liechtenstein's greenhouse gas emissions by main source categories in CO2eq (kt) (excl. net CO2 from LULUCF).

 The following emission trends are characteristic within the sectors: